EdgePi-Cloud/edgepi-python-sdk/README.md

 $ python3 -m pip install git+https://github.com/osensa/edgepi-python-sdk.git@<branch-name>
 ```
 ## Dev Environment
 Two separate virtual environments can be configured for development purposes.
 One option is to use a virtual environment with the SDK installed as a package, i.e. from TestPyPi.
 Note, the latest SDK version on TestPyPi may be out of date with active development code, as new versions are only published on merge to staging.
 As such, attempting to use this outdated SDK version with your new code will result in errors.
 Therefore, this approach is recommended for infrequent hardware calibration tests, or when you know the SDK version is up to date.
-For active development, it is instead recommended to use a virtual environment that does not install the SDK as a package.
+For active development, it is instead recommended to use a virtual environment that does not install the SDK as a package, but uses local source code instead.
 ### Virtual Environment with SDK Installed as a Package
 From project root directory run the following:
 1. Create virtual env: `python3 -m venv venv_integration`